Difference Between Brachiosaurus and Brontosaurus

 Main Differences Between Brachiosaurus and Brontosaurus

-2. When it comes to neck posture, the brachiosaurus usually had a naturally upright neck poster.
+2. When it comes to neck posture, the brachiosaurus had a naturally upright neck poster.
 On the other hand, the brontosaurus is known to have a lower neck posture.

 3. Brachiosaurus had a long tail and neck.
-To the ground its neck held at a degree angle of 70 or 80 but to the ground its tails held parallel.
-Conversely, the brontosaurus had a thick neck and long tail both of which were held to the ground parallelly.
+To the ground, its neck held at a degree angle of 70 or 80, but to the ground, its tails held parallel.
+Conversely, the brontosaurus had a thick neck and long tail, both of which were held to the ground parallelly.

-4. In terms of presence, around the world brachiosaurus were widely distributed with a population high in number.
-In contrast, in the hemisphere of the north brontosaurus used to live in the western part.
+4. In terms of presence, around the world, brachiosaurus were widely distributed with a population high in number.
+In contrast, in the hemisphere of the north, brontosaurus used to live in the western part.

 Difference Between Brachiosaurus and Brontosaurus